Trisha Gregorio is a writer, editor & audio producer with over four years of experience working with a wide variety of content creation.

-Trisha Nikole was born in 1997 and raised in Marikina, Philippines before immigrating to Canada in 2010.
-Somehow emotionally repressed and overly sentimental in equal measure, they have written essays on being a first-generation immigrant and a queer person of colour, and the points at which these intersect.
-They have also written pieces on gender, sex & sexuality, film, television, music, video games and comics.
+Somehow emotionally repressed and overly sentimental in equal measure, Trisha has written essays on being a first-generation immigrant and a queer person of colour, and the points at which these intersect.
+They have also written pieces on sex & sexuality, gender, internet & fandom culture, film, television, music, video games and comics.

 Trisha uses both they/them and she/her pronouns.